 (EMPIRE and OCEANIA to 1900 – continued)

 In 1770, Captain James Cook sailed to New Zealand and charted its coastline.
 He claimed the area for King George III, and he missed the French explorer, Jean-François-Marie de Surville, who was anchored at Doubtless Bay.
-Cook sailed to the eastern coast of Australia, called New Holland by the English rather than Australia – the eastern coast of which had been missed by the Dutch explorers in the 1600s.
+Cook sailed to the eastern coast of Australia, called by the English New Holland, which had been missed by the Dutch explorers in the 1600s.
 Captain Cook sailed up that coast and landed at Botany Bay.
-He sailed north and landed at Possession Island and named his discoveries New South Wales.
+He sailed north and landed at Possession Island.
 Then he touched the nearby southern coast of New Guinea and headed back home to England.
-And for the next eighteen years, the British were distracted by a revolt in their American colonies and ignored New South Wales.
+And for the next eighteen years, the British were distracted by a revolt in their American colonies and ignored Australia.

-Britain's prisons were overcrowded, and losing what became the United States and no longer able to send its convicts there, Britain began sending some of its convicts to New South Wales.
+Britain's prisons were overcrowded, and losing what became the United States and no longer able to send its convicts there, Britain began sending some of its convicts to the area in the southeast of the Australian continent they called New South Wales.
 It put 732 of its more unruly prisoners aboard eleven ships, and on January 26, 1788, these ships unloaded 1,372 people, including the convicts, at a place named after Lord Sydney, secretary of state for Britain's colonies.
 January 26 was to be celebrated every year in Australia as "Australia Day" – a commemoration of this landing.

-The governors of the colony had been naval officers, the last of whom was William Bligh of mutiny on the Bounty fame.
+The governors of the colony had been naval officers, the last of whom was William Bligh of Bounty fame.
 He was followed in 1810 by an army lieutenant-colonel, Lachlan Macquarie, who brought with him his own regiment – the 73rd.
 He ended a rebellion among officers interested in the rum trade.
-Macquarie urged the colony's elite to conduct themselves with propriety and rectitude and urged the lower elements to remain sober.
+Macquarie urged the colony's elite to conduct themselves with rectitude, and he urged the lower elements to remain sober.
 He urged convicts and former convicts (the latter called emancipists) to practice good manners.
-He urged everyone to attend church services and called on magistrates to prevent all forms of vice and immorality, including what had become the widespread practice of men and women living together without the legal sanction or holy matrimony – the same go at Christian virtue that British missionaries were attempting among the Polynesians.
+He urged everyone to attend church services and called on magistrates to prevent all forms of vice and immorality, including what had become the widespread practice of men and women living together without the legal sanction or holy matrimony – the same attempt at Christian virtue that British missionaries were attempting among the Polynesians.

-Governor Macquarie actively opposed mistreatment of Aborigines.
-He launched a program to teach the Aborigines English values.
+Governor Macquarie opposed mistreatment of Aborigines.
+And he launched a program to teach Aborigines English values.
 A school was opened for Aborigines that never had more than twenty students and soon failed.
 Aborigines in the towns remained a source of amusement and ridicule for some school-age boys and adults.
-In the town of Parramatta, men enjoyed getting Aborigine men drunk and setting them against one another.
+In the town of Parramatta, west of Sydney, men enjoyed getting Aborigine men drunk and setting them against one another.

-Macquarie introduced coinage ton New South Wales' economy, and he established the colony's first bank in 1817 – the year that the British changed the name of the continent of New Holland to Australia.
-And Macquarie encouraged exploration to expand the colony's pastoral lands, and he launched numerous public works projects, including roads and a public hospital.
+Macquarie introduced coinage to the New South Wales economy, and he established the colony's first bank in 1817 – the year that the British changed the name of the continent of New Holland to Australia.
+Macquarie encouraged exploration to expand the colony's pastoral lands, and he launched numerous public works projects, including roads and a public hospital.

 By 1821, Australia's wool industry was attracting the attention of British investors.
 New South Wales had a population of around 30,000 – a fourth of whom had served time as a convict.
 Officially it was still a penal colony, and Britain's legislators considered the colony not yet ready for representative government.
 But in 1823 they passed the New South Wales Act.
-This established Van Diemen's Island as a colony separate from New South Wales.
-The Act authorized both Van Diemen's Island and New South Wales, their own Supreme Court.
+This established Tasmania (called Van Diemen's island until 1853) as a colony separate from New South Wales.
+The Act authorized both Tasmania and New South Wales their own Supreme Court.
 And the Act authorized for New South Wales a Legislative Council to advise the colony's governor on the passage of laws and taxation.

 Seventy-five percent of the whites in the colony could read.
 The women ex-convicts had been marrying and becoming mothers and productive workers, helping in what was the colony's chronic labor shortage.
 Immigration was not keeping up the demand for labor.
-Migration to Australia was more difficult than it was to Canada.
 Sailing from Britain to Canada took about twelve weeks and cost about five British pounds.
 The trip to New South Wales took between four and five months and cost four times as much.